 There is also a separate maternity disability leave available.
 You can start your maternity disability leave at any time during your pregnancy, if it is necessary for medical reasons.
 If you are a birth mother, and you choose not to take paid parental leave, you can still take the previously negotiated maternity leave, which allows you to use your CAR (sick bank) days, borrow days, and if eligible, use a grace period which pays you for all weekends and holidays during the 30 days following the exhaustion of the days in your sick bank.
 Maternity leave ends six weeks after the birth of your baby or eight weeks in the case of a documented c-section.
 If your recuperation requires more time, you can continue to use CAR days (if you have them) by applying for a restoration of health leave.
 Your payroll secretary can tell you how many days remain in your sick bank.
 Call your UFT borough office if you have questions.

 If you are disabled as the result of pregnancy, on approved health leave and you have medical documentation, the UFT Welfare Fund will pay for up to eight additional months of medical benefits identical to what you had while working.

 Following a maternity leave, either parent can apply for an unpaid child care leave which can last for a period up to the September following the fourth birthday of your child.
 In this case, you must apply again each year.

 If you have questions, call your UFT borough office for assistance.

-For more information about leaves of absence and how to apply for them, visit the Absences, Leaves and Sabbaticals section »
+For more information about leaves of absence and how to apply for them, visit the Leaves of Absence section »

 Also see Cumulative Absence Reserve.